Clark Howard Says Skip the Backdoor Roth IRA: Here’s the Math for High Earners

 The single variable that decides whether the backdoor Roth helps or hurts is whether either spouse holds any pre-tax IRA balance.
 Old 401(k) rollovers, SEP-IRAs, and deductible traditional IRA contributions all count.

 Under IRC Section 408(d)(2), the IRS aggregates every traditional, SEP, and SIMPLE IRA a taxpayer owns when calculating the taxable portion of a Roth conversion.
 If a spouse converts $7,500 of after-tax contributions while sitting on a $92,500 rollover IRA, the IRS treats only 7.5% of the conversion as basis.
-The remaining 92.5% is taxable at the household’s marginal rate, which at $380,000 falls in the 24% federal bracket plus state tax.
+The remaining 92.5% is taxable at the household’s marginal rate, which at $380,000 falls in the 24% federal bracket plus applicable state tax.

 If neither spouse holds a pre-tax IRA balance, the backdoor is clean.
-The full $7,500 converts tax-free, and the projection above holds.
+The full $7,500 converts tax-free and the projection above holds.
 If one spouse does hold a pre-tax balance and skips the rollover step, the conversion can generate $1,800 to $2,000 in unexpected federal tax per spouse, every year the move repeats.

 What to do this week

-First, max both 401(k)s to the federal employee deferral limit.
+Map your priorities in order.
+First, max both 401(k)s to the 2026 federal employee deferral limit of $24,500.
 Second, capture any employer match.
 Third, if your plan allows after-tax contributions plus in-service Roth conversions, run the mega-backdoor Roth inside the 401(k) before touching the IRA backdoor.
+The 2026 total defined-contribution cap of $72,000 per person means a well-designed plan can absorb far more than the $7,500 IRA limit.

 Then audit every IRA either spouse owns.
 Pull the December 31 balance from each custodian.
 If any pre-tax dollars sit there, call your 401(k) provider and ask whether the plan accepts incoming IRA rollovers.
 If yes, complete the rollover before attempting the backdoor.

 File Form 8606 every year you make a nondeductible contribution.
-The form establishes the basis, and without it, the IRS can tax the same dollars twice.
+The form establishes basis, and without it the IRS can tax the same dollars twice.
 Treat the backdoor Roth as a tool for a specific job, not a goal in itself.
 If your 401(k) is already doing the heavy lifting, Howard is right that the extra paperwork rarely earns its keep.

 Photo of Ian Cooper